-Later, the Western Latin Church, under the influence of the Franks in the 8th century, unilaterally added a single word to the Creed, inserting Filioque “and the Son” to the statement about the Spirit, so as to read “the Spirit…proceeds from the Father and the Son.”
-In 867 the Patriarch of Constantinople declared Rome heretical for this clause.
-To this day the Western Church (Catholic and Protestant) accepts the filioque clause, while the Eastern Church (Orthodox) does not.
+Later, the Roman Church, under the influence of the Franks in the 8th century, unilaterally added a single word to the Creed, inserting Filioque “and the Son” to the statement about the Spirit, so as to read “the Spirit…proceeds from the Father and the Son.”
+In 867 the Patriarch of Constantinople declared Rome heretical for unilaterally inserting this clause into the Niceno-Constantinopolitan Creed.
+To this day the Western Church (Roman Catholic and Protestant) accepts the filioque clause, while the Eastern Church (Orthodox) does not.

 The Council of Ephesus, 431

 Condemned Nestorius and his teaching (Nestorianism) that Christ had two separable natures, human and divine.
 Declared Mary to be theotokos (lit.
 God-bearer, i.e., Mother of God) in order to strengthen the claim that Christ was fully divine.